richie48/Dev-resources/README.md

 -express validator, allows you to do validations on express, not the typical validation at the database.

 -Noramlize url Useful when you need to display, store, deduplicate, sort, compare, etc, URLs.

+-To have a globally recognised avatar gravatar npm is great.
+This mean user can now have a globally recognizable profile when they leave traces of information on the web...This gives a simple explanation of how gravatar works. https://youtu.be/UO6fItBMa94